types of accounting

 Fiduciary Accounting:

-Fiduciary accounting is the process by which a fiduciary or a trustee of a property or an asset communicates regular information about the financial administration of the related funds to the parties in interest or even the government.
+Fiduciary accounting is the process by which a fiduciary or trustee communicates financial information about the administration of funds or assets to interested parties and regulatory bodies.

 The fiduciary has the responsibility of periodically keeping the principals informed about the transactions and investment policies being followed.